Note: This file is about 140K in size so may take a few seconds to load,

 details some of this in the note on p.51-52, mentioning

-those who acknowledge that Jesus died a natural death
+those who acknowledge that Jesus died a natural death and

 continued in that state for three or seven hours before